wajra/bsb-shift-drivers/R/models_viz/README.md

 1. `results_viz_part_01.R` - Visualize Figure 1 in the manuscript
 2. `results_viz_part_02.R` - Visualize Figure 4 in the manuscript
 3. `results_viz_part_03.R` - Visualize Figure 3 and Figure S7 in the manuscript
+4. `results_viz_part_04.R` - Visualize Figure S6 (Prevalence and Prediction anomalies) in the supplementary materials

 Code for producing Figure 2 in the manuscript can be found in the Python scripts folder.